ng-alain/delon/docs/scaffold.en-US.md

 The overall layout refers to the outermost frame structure including navigation, sidebars, content areas, footers, and so on.

 At the same time, in the internal area, the layout of the block, such as form, search box, list page, etc., is required.
-For this, `ng-zorro-antd` has two layout schemes:
+For this, NG-ZORRO has two layout schemes:
 [Layout](https://ng.ant.design/#/components/layout) with [Grid](https://ng.ant.design/#/components/grid)。

 Scaffolding provides three overall layout options by default: